How Do You Start Collecting and Buying Comics?

 Now, let's say from your enjoyment of Venom, you start to become a fan of the character Carnage as well, then you can branch out and start buying the key issues involving that character as well.
 The point here is for you to start with a reasonable goal, then work your way up, once you have gotten a grasp of the hobby.

 The next question, you need to ask yourself is grade.
-What kind of grade range do you think you'd like to buy comics.
+What kind of grade range do you think you'd like to buy comics?
 This will vary based on your budget.
-It is recommended to buy higher grade modern comic books, as they are usually better investments, however, if you are on a budget then you can buy a lower grade copy to fill in your collection while you save for the higher grade.
+It is recommended to buy higher-grade modern comic books, as they are usually better investments, however, if you are on a budget then you can buy a lower-grade copy to fill in your collection while you save for the higher grade.
 This would make sense, because if the book generally climbs in value, then you will at least benefit from having a lower grade already.

 If you're someone who is considering buying graded comic books, then just know that grading comic books yourself is not difficult, so rather than buying comic books that are already graded, maybe you can save money (for more comics), and buy ungraded comic books to grade yourself.
 Just know that sending comics to CGC and CBCS will be pricey and it will add up quickly.

 The next question to consider when collecting comic books, is what time period do you want to collect?
 Are you a fan of Golden Age characters, Silver Age characters, or Modern Age characters?
 All this matters greatly because the cost and grades vary based on your interest.
 An example is if you're considering buying all Batman comic books, then you will be buying comics from the Golden to Modern Age and it will cost quite a bit of money.
-However, you need to set goals in regards to grade and restoration when it comes to the older comics, as many of them are extremely expensive.
+However, you need to set goals in regard to grade and restoration when it comes to older comics, as many of them are extremely expensive.
 Modern comic books can be purchased the same way and should be where you start before working your way to the Golden Age.

 Now, you might be thinking that variant covers are your thing and I need to provide a fair warning, that most variant covers are not good investments.
 If you enjoy them and want to buy them for yourself, be sure you are willing to take a loss, since many variants drop in value.
 If you want to collect comic variants, then it might be easier to wait for most of them, as many of them can be purchased for cheaper years down the line.
 Please note, that this is not always the case, and some variants will increase in value exponentially, so if you really want a variant, you need to ask yourself an important question: how badly do you want this book?